Home Cocktails Ordinary Drink Pink Lady

 Pink Lady Variations

-Pink Lady Fizz This variation adds soda water to create a refreshing, bubbly version of the original.
-Swap: Add soda water instead of using only gin and cream.
+Pink Lady Fizz This variation adds a splash of soda water for a refreshing twist and a lighter texture.
+Swap: Add soda water

 Pairs Well With